-Many of the present day Wound Care Centers (WCCs) provide patients a specialized level of care using various wound care procedures that are managed by Qualified Healthcare Professionals (QHPs) from different specialty fields like medicine, podiatry, and plastic surgery.
-However, these QHPs are sometimes or one can say even most of times are challenged by reimbursement issues, limited therapy and dressing options, limited access to multidisciplinary team members, and cost-driven factors unique to WCCs.
+Many of the present-day Wound Care Centers (WCCs) provide patients a specialized level of care using various wound care procedures that are managed by Qualified Healthcare Professionals (QHPs) from different specialty fields like medicine, podiatry, and plastic surgery.
+However, these QHPs are sometimes or one can say even most of the time are challenged by reimbursement issues, limited therapy and dressing options, limited access to multidisciplinary team members, and cost-driven factors unique to WCCs.

 Can Medicare alone aid in Amplifying Profits?

 Recently, a very sorted and thought out the article was published in Health Leaders Media that discusses the need for wound care facilities to be profitable based on Medicare reimbursement.
 Many of wound care experts also passionately feel the same and said wound care centers deserve the same.